cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/BUILD_FIX_PLAN.md

 - [x] Update AuthViewModel to implement all required methods from AuthViewModelProtocol
 - [x] Create missing model files (TrainingPlanRequest)
 - [x] Update core model files to match the preview extensions
+- [x] Create APIError type or update code to use our new error types
+- [x] Fix "invalid redeclaration" of convertToAppError function
+- [x] Fix accessibility of AppError protocol and related enums
+- [ ] Add 'override' keywords where needed in derived classes
 - [ ] Fix generic type issues with APIResponse and Decodable
 - [ ] Ensure ViewModels conform to ObservableObject where required by SwiftUI